lomorage/homepage/content/external-access.md

 ### 6. Config tunnel service on Lomorage APP

-Open Lomorage APP on the phone, and in the settings tab, fill the tunnel service host and port, the host is like "2e30eea5.ngrok.io", and the port is "443".
+Open Lomorage APP on the phone, and in the settings tab, fill the tunnel service host, the host is like "2e30eea5.ngrok.io".

 <script id="asciicast-265359" src="https://asciinema.org/a/265359.js" async></script>